gramster/gramster.github.io/content/post/unit-tests-that-dont-suck.md

 | Large | Unconstrained | As part of CI releases | 5% |

-## Tests should prioritize High-Value Code
+## Tests should Prioritize Complex and Important Code Paths

    We can classify code according to complexity (e.g. cyclomatic) and number of dependencies: